 - No-logs audits – NordVPN has passed two separate no-logs audits.
 This gives you the assurance they are serious about privacy.

-Both do well with streaming, security, VPN apps, and support.
+Both do well with streaming, security, apps, and support.
+And both are busy upgrading their networks to colocated 10Gbps servers for even better security and performance.

 - Are you a Linux user?
 Surfshark VPN’s dedicated Linux app is a lot easier to use than the command line interface from NordVPN.